hipe/tmx/brazen/doc/issues/101-investigation-for-autoloading-over-inheritence.md

 lib to effectively trigger autoloading for that node.)

-the ugliest part of our emerging solution here is that we assume that the [ca] autoloader is being used on the participating modules (an assumption that is however fair in this universe).
+the ugliest part of our emerging solution here is that we assume that the [co] autoloader is being used on the participating modules (an assumption that is however fair in this universe).